shreyagupta30/healthcare-api-gateway/README.md

 ## Authentication

-The API uses Bearer token authentication with RS256 signing.
+The API uses Bearer token authentication.
 To authenticate:

-1. Obtain a token from Google IDP
+1. Obtain a valid token
 2. Include the token in the Authorization header:
 ```
 Authorization: Bearer <your-token>